How to negotiate a tenancy agreement

 As an example, you can’t raise the rent during a fixed term.
 However, if both parties agree, you can add it as an additional term.

-“You mostly see this with long leases which might last two or three years,” says Dave.
+“You mostly see this with long leases which might last two or three years,” says Monika.
 “By adding in a term that the rent will go up by a set amount every twelve months, you aren’t missing out on the rent increases that you’d get if you rented out the property for shorter periods and the tenant gets the added security of having a long lease.
 It’s a win-win so tenants are usually happy to agree.”

 Additional terms should always be in writing